 - Now reach your hand under the dough and pull one side up and over onto itself.
 Do this several times until you notice the consistency of the dough to turn sticky

 - Transfer your dough to a large bowl for the bulk fermentation step

 The final dough temperature after mixing in the salt was 78º F. Perfect.

-During bulk fermentation you want to do about 6 turns spaced out 30 minutes apart.
-The first four turns should be fairly vigorous with the last two being more gentle as to not push out all the precious gasses built up.
+During bulk fermentation, you want to do about six turns spaced out 30 minutes apart.
+The first four turns should be fairly vigorous with the last two being more gentle as not to push out all the precious gasses built up.

 Take the dough out of the bulk container onto your work surface and sprinkle some flour on top before dividing.
 Divide the mass into two halves and lightly spin each half with your dough knife in one hand and your other hand.
 This will very lightly create tension as the dough sticks to the work surface.
 Invert a bowl on top of each shaped mass to keep it from drying out and set a timer for 30 minutes.

 Lightly dust your two linen-lined bannetons with white rice flour.
 These bowls will hold our fermenting dough overnight in the fridge to proof (final rise).

 Due to the 80% hydration of these loaves I had to be very quick and gentle handling this dough.
 I fouled my hands frequently, but I try not to flour the dough excessively.
 If you take too firm a hand, you’ll push out built up gasses, but you still need to shape enough to form that taut outer skin that eventually creates the crust of your loaf.